 - Middle School Drama Club

-The Parent Teacher Organization (PTO) organizes an ice cream social in September and a carnival in the spring, as well as providing financial support for students through the purchase of academic and supplementary educational materials.
-The PTO hosts quarterly meetings on topics of interest and importance to parents, and sponsors a high school fair in the winter.
+Parent involvement is an essential part of our program.
+The Parent Teacher Organization (PTO) organizes an ice cream social in September, a Wellness Week in the fall, a Read-A-Thon in the winter, and a Carnival in the spring, as well as other activities throughout the year.
+The PTO provides financial support for students in many ways – for example, the PTO has purchased academic and supplementary educational materials, regularly paid for buses for field trips, and sponsored artist and author visits.
+The PTO hosts monthly general business meetings, arranges quarterly meetings on topics of interest and importance to parents, and sponsors a high school fair in the winter.

 Address and Hours of Operation:

 251 E. Weber Rd.